fl101/awardfares-blog/_posts/2023-09-22-eurobonus-tips-2023.md

 Fly Premium is a benefit offered to holders of the SAS EuroBonus World Mastercard Premium credit card.
 It allows you to book bonus flights in SAS Plus or SAS Business class, but only pay for the SAS Go Bonus fare.
 This means that you can enjoy the benefits of a higher travel class, such as more legroom, better food and drinks, and access to Fast Track and SAS lounges, without paying the full price.

-To be eligible for Fly Premium, you must have earned at least 20,000 EuroBonus points in the previous 12 months.
 Your Fly Premium level is determined by the total number of EuroBonus points you have earned in the previous 12 months, excluding any points transferred from family members or friends, or any Status Points you have earned through the card.

 Once you have reached a Fly Premium level, you can book bonus flights at that level for the next 12 months.
 For each month that you maintain your Fly Premium level, your ability to book bonus flights at that level is extended by an additional month.